bengtssonpalme/MPBIO-BBT045-2025/unix-philosophy.md

-# The philosophy of UNIX tools (and the main reason they are still popular after 40+ years)
+# The philosophy of UNIX tools
+## And the main reason they are still popular after 40+ years)

 One quick formulation of this philosophy is: